-- 1.1.1 It is widely recognised that when considering the operational pattern and risk profile of yachts, the requirements for commercial passenger ships are in some instances disproportionately onerous and impracticable in terms of design and operations.
-Moreover, as large commercial yachts grow in size, the 12 passenger limitation has become more and more perceptible and a number of Administrations, including the Malta Merchant Shipping Directorate, spurred on by encouragement from the yachting industry, have developed their own Passenger Yacht Code in order to tackle this industry demand. - 1.1.2 The Malta Passenger Yacht Code (PYC) has been drawn up by the Merchant Shipping Directorate, within Transport Malta, in consultation with various industry stake holders including yacht designers, yacht builders, yacht managers, repair yards, specialised service providers and manufacturers and Appointed Surveyors and Recognised Organisations, as a wider representation of the industry. - 1.1.3 A Passenger Yacht, registered under the Malta Flag, shall meet SOLAS and other applicable Conventions' requirements.
-In lieu of certain disproportionally onerous Conventions' requirements the Passenger Yacht may meet the requirements of the PYC which includes a number of dedicated equivalencies. - 1.1.4 The PYC is effective and comes into force on the 25th May 2021. - 1.1.5 This Code is specifically designed and intended for Passenger Yachts, which carry more than 12 passengers upto 36 passengers, which carry not more than 200 persons, which do not carry cargo and which are engaged on international voyages. - 1.1.6 This Code contains a set of equivalencies issued under the provisions of Article 8 of the International Convention on Load Lines (ICLL), 1966 and Regulation I-5 of the International Convention on Safety of Life at Sea (SOLAS).
-The Administration has notified the International Maritime Organisation (IMO) of this Code and its application to passenger yachts and the notification may be found on the IMO website: https://gisis.imo.org - 1.1.7 The main equivalencies contained and detailed in this Code are: - .1 PYC enhanced Safety and Survivability requirements in lieu of the carriage of lifeboats; - .2 SOLAS 90 Double Bottom requirements in lieu of SOLAS Reg.II-1/9.1; - .3 SOLAS 90 Subdivision and Stability requirements in lieu of SOLAS Reg.II-1/6, Reg.II-1/7 and Reg.II-1/8 for passenger yachts < 80m in length; - .4 PYC requirements in lieu of SOLAS Ch.II-2 requirements in relation to materials used for bulkheads, subdivisions, furniture and furnishings for open decks and cabin balconies; - .5 PYC requirements in lieu of SOLAS Ch.II-2 requirements in relation to Exposed Surfaces Low Flame Spread characteristics in areas designated for the use of the owner and passengers;
+- 1.1.1 It is widely recognised that when considering the operational pattern and risk profile of yachts, the requirements for commercial passenger ships are in some instances disproportionately onerous in terms of design and cost.
+Moreover, as large commercial yachts grow in size, the 12 passenger limitation has become more and more perceptible and a number of Administrations, including the Malta Merchant Shipping Directorate, spurred on by encouragement from the yachting industry, have developed their own Passenger Yacht Code in order to tackle this industry demand. - 1.1.2 The Malta Passenger Yacht Code (PYC) has been drawn up by the Merchant Shipping Directorate, within Transport Malta, in consultation with various industry stake holders including yacht designers, yacht builders, repair yards, specialised service providers and manufacturers and Appointed Surveyors and Recognised Organisations, as a wider representation of the industry. - 1.1.3 A Passenger Yacht, registered under the Malta Flag, may be fully in compliance to SOLAS and to the other applicable Conventions or else it may choose to comply to the requirements of the PYC which includes a number of dedicated equivalencies to certain disproportionally onerous Conventions' requirements. - 1.1.4 The PYC is effective and comes into force on the (date to be assigned). - 1.1.5 This Code is specifically designed and intended for Passenger Yachts ≥ 500 GT, which carry more than 12 passengers upto 36 passengers, which carry not more than 200 persons, which do not carry cargo and which are engaged on international voyages. - 1.1.6 This Code is an equivalence under the provisions of Article 8 of the International Convention on Load Lines, 1966 and Regulation I-5 of the International Convention on Safety of Life at Sea.
+The Administration has notified the International Maritime Organisation (IMO) of this Code and its application to passenger yachts and the notification may be found on the IMO website: https://gisis.imo.org